Torch Computers: Torch Triple X

 Various applications were available for the Triple X including Torch's own Telecomms Manager and the Informix relational database system.
 To support graphical interaction with the Unix-based system, the OpenTop environment offered a "Macintosh-style desk-top" featuring a menu bar, desktop icons, and multiple overlapping resizable windows, with windows supporting existing terminal-based applications as well as applications written to take advantage of the OpenTop facilities.

 Notable aspects of the hardware, at least for the era, included the "soft" power switch: a touch-sensitive button monitored by the service processor that would initiate the shutdown procedure that, upon completion, would result in the power being switched off under software control.
 The machine was also the first microcomputer to include an X25 data communications port, this being provided alongside Ethernet, RS423 and telephone ports, with the latter being provided to support an internal telephone expansion offering data and voice functionality.
 This expansion, having been designed for earlier Torch systems, relied on the provision of the 1 MHz bus in the machine.

 A CPU upgrade board featuring a 68020 and floating point co-processor was available, utilising the 68010 socket, albeit limiting the external data path of the CPU to the 16-bit bus supported by the system board.
 Pricing of the base system without monitor was £3995, with 10-inch and 13-inch colour displays, made by Sony but using a case specially designed for the Triple X, being supplied for £699 and £799 respectively.
+A diskless version was also sold, fitted with 1 MB of RAM, for £2,296.

 Initial sales projections for the machine were conservatively estimated at 5000 units per year.
 The Triple X found sales in a subsidiary of BT called BT Fulcrum, with a £500,000 order being placed in 1986 to supply workstations to other BT divisions.
-BT Fulcrum, who were manufacturing small Unix-based computers in Birmingham under licence from Bleasdale Computer Systems Limited, negotiated similar manufacturing rights for the Triple X. BT would eventually produce its own 68020- and 68030-based Unix systems - the M6320 (a "desk-top model"), M6520 and M6530 - comprising the M6000 range, apparently mostly aimed at multi-user timesharing as opposed to the workstation emphasis of the Triple X.
+BT Fulcrum, who were manufacturing small Unix-based computers in Birmingham under licence from Bleasdale Computer Systems Limited, negotiated similar manufacturing rights for the Triple X. Unlike the Bleasdale models which BT had also intended to resell, the Triple X was only intended for "internal use within various divisions of BT" as Unix-based personal computers.
+BT would eventually produce its own 68020- and 68030-based Unix systems - the M6320 (a "desk-top model"), M6520 and M6530 - comprising the M6000 range, apparently mostly aimed at multi-user timesharing as opposed to the workstation emphasis of the Triple X. Torch also promoted the Triple X for Cambridge University's Project Granta, an initiative aiming to provide large numbers of workstations to researchers and students at the institution.